justinsortland20/GratiFlow/README.md

 1. Extract the provided files to your local machine.

-2. Navigate to the project directory.
+2. Navigate to the project directory (should be in the same directory as this README, alongside the `src` and `public` folders).

 ```
 cd path/to/extracted-folder